pingcap/tiflow/dm/docs/RFCS/20220721_continuous_data_validation.md

 `error row change` produced in validation process might not be data which is incorrectly migrated, there are cases where `row change` is marked as falsely.
 Suppose some row which keeps changing on upstream for a time period > `delay time`.
 If it's marked as `failed row change` since the first time it changes, validator may mark it as `error row change` falsely.
 In real world scenarios, it's not common.

-To reduce the chance of false positive, validator only starts marking `failed row change` when validator has reached the progress of syncer or after some `initial delay time`
+To reduce the chance of false positive, validator will not start marking `failed row change` until validator has reached the progress of syncer or after some `initial delay time`

 ### Validation checkpoint